 - Lead group visits and identify the benefits of group visits for pain, CBT and mindfulness education.

 - Use Pain BC’s patient education resources to support conversations around neuroplasticity, self-management and other complex topics integral to living well with pain and returning to function.

 About Davidicus Wong, MD

 Dr. Wong is a family physician, a Clinical Assistant Professor in the Department of Family Practice, Faculty of Medicine at U.B.C., and a GP Champion for the Doctors of BC and Ministry of Health’s Practice Support Program.
-As the Physician Lead of the Burnaby Division of Family Practice, he is well versed in the needs of primary care physicians related to chronic pain.
-He has been on the Executive Board of the Canadian Society of Clinical Hypnosis (BC Division) and taught the use of mindfulness, cognitive therapy and hypnosis for patients with chronic pain.
+As a founding Physician Lead of the Burnaby Division of Family Practice, he is well versed in the needs of primary care physicians related to chronic pain.
+He is on the Executive Board of the Canadian Society of Clinical Hypnosis (BC Division) and taught the use of mindfulness, cognitive therapy and hypnosis for patients with chronic pain.
 He also writes a regular medical column in the Vancouver Courier, Burnaby Now, and Richmond News.